vbaconnet-ledger/developer-portal/_docs/nano-app/introduction.md

 ## Things to do

 ### Get in touch with the Ledger developer community
-Join [our Discord server](https://discord.gg/Ledger) and introduce yourself to the developer community in the **#introductions** channel.
+Join our [Discord server](https://discord.gg/Ledger) and introduce yourself to the developer community in the **#introductions** channel.

 ### Process & Requirements
-Make sure you understand the [Process](../publish-introduction/) and the [Requirements](../requirements.md)
+Make sure you understand the [Process](../publish-introduction/) and follow the [Requirements and Guidelines](../secure-app) starting here.

 ### Set up the BOLOS development environment
 In order to build or compile BOLOS applications for Ledger devices, the appropriate environment must be set up.
 This environment consists in an SDK and two compilers.
-The environment is [all set in a Docker image](../build).
+The environment is all set in [a Docker image](../build).

 ### Code
-[Coding](../secure-app/)Nano applications is done in C on the Blockchain Open Ledger Operating System (BOLOS).
+Nano applications are [coded](../secure-app/) in C on the Blockchain Open Ledger Operating System (BOLOS).

 To develop a Nano Application you will need to:
-- Use Linux or a VM with Linux installed
+- Have Linux (or a VM running Linux)
 - Set up the BOLOS environment (consisting of the Nano S or X SDK, and two compilers)

 Other languages are possible (no details here).

 ## Contribute
-If you want to improve the documentation you can the comment box at the bottom of each page, open a pull request on our repository.
+If you want to improve the documentation you can the comment box at the bottom of each page, or open a pull request on our repository.